SteveKola/grimoirelab-microtasks/microtask0&1/README.md

 This was done using [docker-compose without SearchGuard](https://github.com/chaoss/grimoirelab-sirmordred/blob/master/Getting-Started.md#getting-the-containers-).
 Without SearchGuard means that access to ElasticSearch and Kibiter won't require credentials.

-Save the below configurations in a docker-compose.yml file,
+I saved the below configurations in a docker-compose.yml file,

 ```
 version: '2.2'